NIVANorge/Mobius/Applications/IncaN/README.md

 INCA-N was an early attempt to assess the impact of point and diffuse nitrogen sources on in-stream chemistry in an integrated manner, simulating soil and stream water flow and nitrate and ammonium concentrations, as well as calculating nitrogen process loads (Whitehead et. al. 1998)

-One description of the model can be found in Wade et. al. 2002, though there have been some additions to the model since then.
+One fairly up to date description of the model can be found in Wade et. al. 2002, though there have been some additions to the model since then.

 ## Difference from earlier versions